Angel-A15/AA-Multi-Summary-Gen/README.md

 3. Input information to prompts
 4. Answering all prompts then generates the HTML page is ready to be viewed (located in the dist folder)
+5.

 ## Tests
+The tests are going to be located in the "__tests__" folder in the explorer.
+They can be invoked by entering in the terminal "npm run test"

 ## Video Walkthrough